genaray/Arch/README.md

 Its incredible fast, especially for well architectured component structures.

 Supports .NetStandard 2.1, .Net Core 6 and 7.
-Since .NetStandard is supported, you may also use it with Unity.
+Since .NetStandard is supported, you may also use it with Unity or Godot.

 Download the [package](https://github.com/genaray/Arch/packages/1697222) and get started today !
 ```sh